What courses can I take to prepare for a career in perfusion?

 How many cases do I need to shadow to be competitive?

-Can I shadow a perfusionist at the University of Iowa Hospitals & Clinics?
+Can I shadow a perfusionist at the University of Iowa Health Care?

 Do you accept international students?